Guang (film): Plot

 Flashbacking to when Wen Guang was young, he was asked to perform on stage.
 However he froze with fear and did not play.
 His mother, however, clapped along with the song.
 When he got home, he extends his hand to get hit by his mother.
 But his mother touches his palm, caressing it, making Wen Guang raise his head for the first time, looking into his mother's eyes as she smiled warmly at him.
 He has used the glasses he collected to play that song he was unable to play for his mother when she was alive.
 The music plays, as Didi sinks to the ground, sobbing outside of his room after hearing the song, finally understanding why he collected the glasses so painstakingly.
 Wen Guang has done all of this, using his hidden talent of perfect pitch, precise to the point of differentiating each frequency level.

 Eventually, Wen Guang is now a piano tuner by using his pitch.
 He works for the piano store boss.
 On their way back together, Didi tells him he might want to date Sue Ann.
 The scene ends with the two brothers walking side by side, as Wen Guang laughs: "Short circuit!"

-Reception
+Awards

 The film was nominated for 9 awards in the 30th Malaysian Film Festival (FFM 30) in 2019.
 It eventually won 4 awards: